 WAG Announces All-Inuit Curatorial Team for Inuit Art Centre Inaugural Exhibits

-Winnipeg, Manitoba, February 8, 2018: The Winnipeg Art Gallery (WAG) is pleased to announce the all-Inuit, all-female team of guest curators to create the inaugural exhibitions of the Inuit Art Centre, opening in 2020.
+Winnipeg, Manitoba, February 8, 2018: The Winnipeg Art Gallery (WAG) is pleased to announce the all-Inuit team of guest curators to create the inaugural exhibitions of the Inuit Art Centre, opening in 2020.

 The team will be led by curator and academic Dr. Heather Igloliorte with emerging curators/artists Asinnajaq, Jade Nasogaluak Carpenter, and Krista Ulujuk Zawadski.
 Together they will present exhibitions of contemporary Inuit art that spans a wide range of media, including work produced by emerging, mid-career, and senior artists, and bringing together artists from across the Canadian Arctic and the Circumpolar World.

 • For the first time ever, a curatorial team will represent all regions of Inuit Nunangat, including the Inuvialuit region of the western Arctic; the territory of Nunavut; Nunavik, Quebec; and Nunatsiavut, Labrador.

 • The team will curate the inaugural exhibitions in the breathtaking, 8,000-square-foot Inuit Gallery and adjacent galleries in the Inuit Art Centre, set to be one of the largest exhibition spaces in North America dedicated to Indigenous art.

 • The 40,000-square-foot Inuit Art Centre will new feature exhibition, research, and learning spaces, art studios, and a glass-enclosed visible vault, presented in partnership with Inuit.

 • The new building connected to the WAG on all levels is scheduled to open in 2020, Manitoba’s 150th anniversary.